Here is a break down of the five month program:

 If you have a planned event like a wedding during the semester before applying, contact our office to discuss it beforehand to compare calendars.

 Don’t worry.
-No matter how you arrive to Jacksonville, we will be be sure you know where to go.
+No matter how you arrive to Jacksonville, we will be sure you know where to go.

 For SMBS, TBS and IDT:

 - If you are arriving by airplane, you must email us your itinerary.
 We do not accept any verbal arrival information.
 Please make sure that the date, time, airline company and flight number are included.
 A school representative with an SMBS Ministries sign will greet you at Jacksonville International Airport (JAX) and take you to your place of lodging.
+We only provide transportation from JAX airport.

 - If you are arriving by car or any other form of transportation, you need to also notify the administration of your arrival day/time and an address to your lodging will be sent to you.